 Local historic preservation commissions are the most effective means for promoting sustained historic preservation initiatives in our towns and counties.
 In North Carolina, the creation of such commissions is a local option authorized and governed by G.S.
 160A-400.1-400.14, which enables local governing boards to establish commissions to study and recommend designation of local historic districts and landmarks.
 Commissions are appointed by the local governing board and operate in strict adherence to procedures and standards required by the enabling legislation.

 North Carolina Historic Preservation Commission Roster.
-(PDF) With staff contact persons, including e-mail links where available.
+(PDF) With staff contacts, including e-mail links and links to commission websites where available.

 Model Preservation Ordinance establishing a Historic Preservation Commission.